-I’m thinking about running for president of the association.
+I’m thinking about running for president of the neighborhood association.
 What do you think?

-Run: to flow as liquid, to flow along or to empty liquid contents
+Run: to flow as a liquid, to flow along, or to empty liquid contents

 The river is running very strong right now after all the rain!

-The Volga River is 2,290 miles long and runs into the Caspian Sea.
+The Volga River is over 2,000 miles long and it runs into the Caspian Sea.